sonalinayak/BmrkAJMS/README.md

-    -d, --duration <ms>    Number of milliseconds the function should execute before returning -b, --backoff          Runs a backoff test on the specified provider -c, --concurrency      Runs a concurrency test on the specified provider -k, --keep-alive       Maintains an invocation call to the specified provider -i, --iterations <n>   Number of times to run the test
+    -d, --duration <ms>    Number of milliseconds the function should execute before returning -b, --backoff          Runs a backoff test on the specified provider -c, --concurrency      Runs a concurrency test on the specified provider -t, --deployment      Runs a deployment test on the specified provider -k, --keep-alive       Maintains an invocation call to the specified provider -i, --iterations <n>   Number of times to run the test